illinoisCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Property disputes common in the State of Illinois include:

-• Breach of Contract: Is the inability to respect any of the agreements in a signed contract, which gives a buyer the right to sue for breach of contract.
+• Breach of Contract: Refers to the inability to respect any of the agreements in a signed contract, which may give a buyer the right to sue for breach of contract.

 • Perimeter Disputes: Refers to the controversy that may occur when property perimeters have not been adequately documented, or a different property line is conflicting with the lawful one.

-• Breach of obligation: When a landlord neglects vital fixes in a property, and a tenant is harmed subsequently, a violation of responsibility has been committed.
+• Breach of obligation: When a landlord neglects vital fixes in a property, and a tenant is harmed subsequently, a violation of responsibility may be judged to have been committed.

 How to Find Property Lines in Illinois